Hephaestion

 His military career was distinguished.
 A member of Alexander the Great's personal bodyguard, he went on to command the Companion cavalry and was entrusted with many other tasks throughout Alexander's ten-year campaign in Asia, including diplomatic missions, the bridging of major rivers, sieges and the foundation of new settlements.
 Besides being a soldier, engineer and diplomat, he corresponded with the philosophers Aristotle and Xenocrates and actively supported Alexander in his attempts to integrate the Greeks and Persians.
 Alexander formally made him his second-in-command when he appointed him Chiliarch of the empire.
 Alexander also made him part of the royal family when he gave him as his bride Drypetis, sister to his own second wife Stateira, both daughters of Darius III of Persia.

-When he died suddenly at Ecbatana around age thirty-two, Alexander was overwhelmed with grief.
+When Hephaestion died suddenly at Ecbatana around age thirty-two, Alexander was overwhelmed with grief.
 He petitioned the oracle at Siwa to grant Hephaestion divine status and thus Hephaestion was honoured as a Divine Hero.
 Hephaestion was cremated and his ashes taken to Babylon.
 At the time of his own death a mere eight months later, Alexander was still planning lasting monuments to Hephaestion's memory.

 Youth and education

 Hephaestion's exact age is not known.
 No concise biography has ever been written about him, likely stemming from the fact that he died before Alexander and none of those among Alexander's companions who survived him would have had a need to promote someone other than themselves.
 Many scholars cite Hephaestion's age as being similar to Alexander's so it is fair to assume that he was born about 356 BC.
 He is said to have become a page in 343 BC, a role common to adolescent boys of the aristocratic class in Macedon.
 As a member of the court, he may have met Alexander around this time.

 The only surviving anecdote from Hephaestion's youth comes courtesy of the Alexander Romance.
 According to this tale, "one day when Alexander was 15 years old ... sailing with Hephaestion, his friend, he easily reached Pisa ... and he went off to stroll with Hephaestion."
 That Alexander's exact age is given provides another clue to Hephaestion's upbringing because at fifteen Alexander and his companions were at Mieza studying under Aristotle.
 Hephaestion has never been named among those who attended the lectures at Mieza, but his close friendship with Alexander at that age suggests strongly that he was numbered among them.
 More telling is Hephaestion's name being found in a catalogue of Aristotle's correspondences.
-The letters themselves no longer exist, but for them to have found their way into an official catalogue, their content must have been of some significance.
+The letters themselves have been lost, but for them to have found their way into an official catalogue, their content must have been of some significance.
 It implies that Hephaestion received a good education and shows that Aristotle was impressed enough by his alleged pupil to send letters throughout Alexander's expanding empire to converse with him.